Police Brutality Lawsuit Loans

 National Statistics

-In 2019 police were responsible for the deaths of 1,098 individuals.
-Throughout the entire year of 2019, there were only 27 days where police did not kill someone.
+In 2019, police were responsible for the deaths of 1,098 individuals.
+Throughout the entire year of 2019, there were only 27 days when police did not kill someone.

 Certain populations are disproportionately more likely to be killed by police than others.
-According to recent data, in 2019 24% of all people who were murdered by police were African Americans.
-However, African Americans only make up 13% of the population.
+According to recent data, 24% of all people killed by police in 2019 were African Americans.
+However, African Americans make up only 13% of the population.

 A recent study has shown that police brutality and crime rates are not linked.
-There are several states that have extremely high violence rates that have low police brutality rates.
-Likewise, there are states where violent crimes are at an all-time low however police brutality is high.
+Several states with extremely high violence rates have low police brutality rates.
+Likewise, there are states where violent crimes are at an all-time low; however, police brutality is high.

 Credit Card Icon